 How to Train HR Employees on Mandated Reporting

-Providing mandated reporter training for your human resources team benefits your organization in numerous ways, giving your human resources team the ability to fulfill their duty as reporters, and keeping the minors on your team safe.
+Providing mandated reporter training for your human resources team benefits your organization in numerous ways, giving your human resources team the ability to fulfill their duty as reporters and keeping the minors on your team safe.